Menopause Management near San Antonio, TX

 The skin around the vagina can become drier during and after menopause because of the drop in estrogen levels, which can cause sex to be painful.

 Postmenopause is the period after menopause when a woman hasn’t had her period for 12 months.
 The symptoms related to menopause gradually improve for most women.
 However, because of the lower level of estrogen, postmenopausal women are at an increased risk of certain health problems, including osteoporosis and heart disease.
-It’s important to continue to see your doctor and/or OBGYN for routine exams and tests even after menopause.
+It’s important to continue to see your primary care doctor and/or OBGYN for routine exams and tests even after menopause.

 Stay on top of your health during the transition into menopause, and discuss any symptoms you’re experiencing with Dr. Nguyen.
+Dr. Ngueyn will take the time to answer all of your questions and address any concerns you have.
+Call (210) 599-4086 to request an appointment at our primary care office in Live Oak, TX.